juliu1902/go-deadlock-checker/README.md

 - `|`= 'or'

-- Weird expressions like `true + false`,`1<false`, `42 && x` allowed.
+- Weird expressions like `true + false`,`1<false`, `42 && x` allowed but fail the typecheck.
-- whitespaces and tabs are allowed everywhere as long
+- whitespaces and tabs are allowed everywhere
 - assignments allowed between statements

-- Skip is technically parsed and allowed where a Statement is also allowed, but it's only functional inside an If.
+- Skip is technically parsed and allowed where a Statement is also allowed, but it's only "functional" inside an If.

 # Channels
 ### Naming